Morris-Research-Group/bayexpress/README.md

 -----------------------------

+$~$

-### All code and data used for
+All code and data used for

-# Analytical Bayesian Framework for Differential Gene Expression Analysis using RNA-Seq Data
+# A Bayesian framework for ranking genes based on their statistical evidence for differential expression

 by

 Franziska Hoerbst, Gurpinder Singh Sidhu, Thelonious Omori, Melissa Tomkins, and Richard J. Morris

-### Using bayexpress
-All basic functions to use our Bayesian framework for differential gene expression analysis can be found in [bayexpress_functions.py](bayexpress_functions.py).
+$~$

 ### Reproducing the Figures in the paper